junxit/us-congress-bills-112/metadata.md

 - 2011-11-15 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2838.
 - 2011-11-15 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7608)
 - 2011-11-15 — The previous question was ordered pursuant to the rule. (consideration: CR H7607)
+- 2011-11-16 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.